thenewobjective/thenewobjective.github.io/software-systems-engineering/against-tdd-and-bdd/index.md

 attempt using TDD.

 TDD could not rescue Jeffries from the absence of a clear algorithmic strategy.
-Norvig succeeded through domain knowledge and formal modeling — not iterative test scaffolding.
+Norvig succeeded through domain knowledge and formal modeling, not iterative test scaffolding.

 Sometimes, tests follow understanding.
 They do not produce it.

 ## The Myth of "Living Documentation"

-TDD and BDD advocates often claim that tests serve as "living documentation" — always up-to-date and executable.
+TDD and BDD advocates often claim that tests serve as "living documentation", always up-to-date and executable.
 But this is more wishful thinking than reality.

 - Tests document *how*, not *why*.